redis/ioredis/README.md

 ```

 ## Pipelining
-If you want to send a batch of commands,
+If you want to send a batch of commands(e.g. > 100), you can use pipelining to queue
-using pipelining will improve the performance by 50%~300%.
+the commands and send them to Redis at once.
+By this way, the performance will be improved by 50%~300%.

 ```javascript
 redis.pipeline().set('foo', 'bar').del('cc').exec(function (err, results) {